newaetech/chipshouter-picoemp/hardware/README.md

   at least 500V rating.
 Probably will need to change value if you change Q1 (or due to variation of Q1).
 * R2 is 300K-ohm, 2510 size.
 Any value in 120K to 470K is fine.
 Rated part is 3W which is way overkill, anything 1/4W
   or higher is fine.
 Dissipation only occurs when you press discharge button.
 * J1 is Edge mount SMA.
-You can sub another connector here or anything else you want.
+You can sub another connector here or anything else you want (such as screw terminals).

 ### BOM PART 3: Very Generic Parts

 The following parts are not very specific to the design, and you may be better off selecting parts available at the time.
-For some of our builds we used existing stock we had so the PNs we used aren't even available.
+For some of our builds we used existing stock we had that fit the requirements, so there is no "validated/preferred" part number (unlike Part 1 & Part 2).

 ```
 2,KSC741J LFS,SW1 SW2